lwa-project/lsl/doc/source/observations.rst

 These functions are intended to help define observations that are run in Stepped mode with the beamforming method set to "SPEC_DELAYS_GAINS".

-.. autofunction:: lsl.common.mcs.delaytoMCSD
+.. autofunction:: lsl.common.mcs.delay_to_mcsd
-.. autofunction:: lsl.common.mcs.MCSDtodelay
+.. autofunction:: lsl.common.mcs.mcsd_to_delay
-.. autofunction:: lsl.common.mcs.gaintoMCSG
+.. autofunction:: lsl.common.mcs.gain_to_mcsg
-.. autofunction:: lsl.common.mcs.MCSGtogain
+.. autofunction:: lsl.common.mcs.mcsg_to_gain

 Interpretting MCS Numeric Codes
 +++++++++++++++++++++++++++++++
 These functions convert various MCS numeric codes found in the metatdata into strings.

-.. autofunction:: lsl.common.mcs.status2string
+.. autofunction:: lsl.common.mcs.status_to_string
-.. autofunction:: lsl.common.mcs.summary2string
+.. autofunction:: lsl.common.mcs.summary_to_string
 .. autofunction:: lsl.common.mcs.sid_to_string
 .. autofunction:: lsl.common.mcs.cid_to_string
 .. autofunction:: lsl.common.mcs.mode_to_string